 |Development||Java, libGDX, free graphics|

 I developed StaBlock (Android, iOS) as part of a small team at Ajou University (Suwon, South Korea) as well as the company Od (Seoul, South Korea).
 StaBlock is a typical physics-based (Box2D) puzzle game and the successor of Risky Blocks (developed by the same department); a destructible bead has to be protected from other gravity affected objects by smartly placing blocks, ropes or changing attributes out of a given sortiment.
 The game ships a fully functional level editor as well as an online browser that allows sharing levels with other players.
-Due to timely problems, we paused working on the game.
+Due to timely problems, we stopped working on the game - it never got released.